ThoughtfulSenpai/AnkiVocabHelper/README.md

 ## Tips
 1. To add a new word you can just press ENTER after typing the word, you don't have to click "add" all the time.
-2. If you want to add more than one word at ones you can just write the list of words that you want ot add devided by ",".
-The program will rate each word separately.
+2. If you want to add more than one word at ones you can just write the list of words that you want ot add separated by a comma ",".
+The program will add each word separately.
 3. You can sort words in each direction from the simplest to the most difficult and in the opposite way by just clicking twice on the "difficulty" button.
 4. The word's difficulty varies from 1 to 100.
 If you are getting the word with number 101 that means that the API doesn't have this word.
 It happens very rare, usually with some very unpopular words and slang.